lucasrocha1313/borrow-game-control/README.md

 **How to run the application**

 Inside the root folder of the project run the below commands:
 *docker-compose build*
 *docker-compose up*

 Obs: I found some problems using *docker-compose build*.
-Sometimes it shows the error *"Cannot locate specified Dockerfile"*
+Sometimes it shows the error *"Cannot locate specified Dockerfile: db.Dockerfile"* even though the file is there.

 **How to test the API**

 obs: On windows you must substitute localhost for the current IP of the PC.